6. The Changing Character of Money 16 November 2006

 In truth, the pursuit of objective certainty in the monetary sphere has wrecked many a modern economy, just as the stabilisation programmes of the World Bank and International Monetary Fund (“structural adjustment”) have brought many Third World economies to their knees today.
 The interest of increasing international flows of commodities and money is impaired if individual states give priority in their financial affairs to internal political considerations.
 When impoverishment and chronic indebtedness drives these governments to the international agencies (“undertakers” might be a more appropriate expression than “bankers”), the price they pay to be bailed out of bankruptcy is to “stabilise” the currency by bringing spending in line with what they can afford.
 The medicine is more or less the same as that administered to any individual debtor or loss-making firm, despite the fact that the livelihood of millions hangs on the outcome, which is invariably very painful.

-This practice was inaugurated at the expense of Austria after its defeat and loss of empire in the first world war. [xxxiii] Brutally stringent fiscal policies were introduced on the advice of an international team, unemployment mounted and eventually Hitler walked in.
+This practice was inaugurated at the expense of Austria after its defeat and loss of empire in the first world war.
+Brutally stringent fiscal policies were introduced on the advice of an international team, unemployment mounted and eventually Hitler walked in.
 As someone said at the time, “The operation was successful, but unfortunately the patient died.”
 It is no different now.
 Even though the imposition of market logic on public finances is manifestly unfair and irrational (how can a country come to be declared bankrupt or, for that matter, a multinational corporation be treated in law like an individual person?), the advocates of sound money can always represent their policies as realistic and alternative proposals as dangerous fictions.

 We are afraid of taking responsibility for a world of exchanges which is based on nothing but our own ability to initiate relationships.
 For money is principally a way of keeping track of what people do with each other.
 It is above all a source of information, a measure of the value of transactions.
-The President of Citycorp Bank, Walter Wriston, once said (shortly before his own fall from grace), “The information standard has replaced the gold standard as the basis of world finance”. [xxxiv] Well, not quite yet.
+The President of Citycorp Bank, Walter Wriston, once said (shortly before his own fall from grace), “The information standard has replaced the gold standard as the basis of world finance”.
+Well, not quite yet.
 But the time is surely ripe for us to grasp that money is not necessarily an objective cause or limitation of our economic action.
-The idea of determinate cause underlying Newtonian science (in popular terms, “the billiard ball theory”) was long ago replaced by one of probability (nothing is certain, only more or less likely to happen), an idea permitting the infinite regress of matter in relativity theory and quantum mechanics. [xxxv] In this sense, natural scientists reflect more closely the conditions of modern society than the metaphysical assumptions which still underpin contemporary ideology and social science, especially modern economics.
+The idea of determinate cause underlying Newtonian science (in popular terms, “the billiard ball theory”) was long ago replaced by one of probability (nothing is certain, only more or less likely to happen), an idea permitting the infinite regress of matter in relativity theory and quantum mechanics.
+In this sense, natural scientists reflect more closely the conditions of modern society than the metaphysical assumptions which still underpin contemporary ideology and social science, especially modern economics.

 In Chapter 7, I will explore a scenario in which the communications revolution reintroduces greater personal flexibility to economic activities.
 The link between production and consumption through exchange would then be provided by money made by each of us.
 Money would then no longer be left to impersonal agencies, to the death struggle of the disembodied twins, states and markets, heads or tails; but rather would become a question of subjective judgement, a skill to be learned by persons capable of making and remaking society through the exercise of their own judgement of probabilities.
 In short, money might become more meaningful than it has been of late.